What is The ORGAN Trail Adventure?

 Do you allow help from people not participating in the race?

-To help solve some of the clues, it will be beneficial to have access to the internet or to have one or more people “on call” and available to assist you on the internet.
+To help solve some of the clues, it will be beneficial to have access to the internet.
 Teams may not use a ground support team along the actual course.
 Team members must complete required challenges on the course themselves without any assistance from non-team members.

 Is there an HQ (headquarters) this year?